 Toilets are highlighted as a priority for students to get to know where they are.
-At break and dinner time year 7 and 8 students use the Science block toilets which are centrally located in the school.
+At break and dinner time year 7 students use their own toilets, which are in the Technology block and centrally located in the school.
 The entrance to these toilets is staffed at break and lunch time to ensure our youngest children feel safe and confident to use them out of lesson time.
-Students are strongly urged not to use the toilet during lesson time (those with medical conditions will be issued with a pass to use the toilet whenever it is required), however, in emergencies, they are given a key from reception to open one of the toilet blocks.
+In addition this area is covered by CCTV cameras to ensure students feel safe.
+Students are strongly urged not to use the toilet during lesson time (those with medical conditions will be issued with a pass to use the toilet whenever it is required), however, in emergencies, they are given a key from reception to open the toilets.